jonnonz1/nz-statute-book/acts/public/1993/health-sector-transfers-act-1993.md

     (d) Health Benefits Limited:
     (e) in relation to any assets or liabilities that are transferred for a second or subsequent time, includes the transferee to whom those assets or liabilities have previously been transferred
   - **transferring Ministers** means the Minister of Finance and the Minister of Health.
-(2) Unless the context otherwise requires, terms defined in section 6(1) of the New Zealand Public Health and Disability Act 2000 have the same meanings in this Act.
+(2) Unless the context otherwise requires, terms defined in section 4 of the Pae Ora (Healthy Futures) Act 2022 have the same meanings in this Act.
 (3) Unless the context otherwise requires, in this Act,— (a) a reference to transfer or authorise includes entering into an agreement to transfer or authorise, as the case may be; and
   (b) a reference to any agreement or proposal includes any amendments to that agreement or proposal.